BrandonStreets-Mcleod/dissertation-test-code/README.md

 ```

 ### 9th Iteration
-Made use of BayeSearch to find optimal hyperparameters for model but found no improvement from the previous models MSE
+Made use of BayeSearch to find optimal hyperparameters for model but found no improvement from the previous models MSE - new dataset was used from here.
+The old one was synthetic so trying to get the same accuracy using a real dataset
+RMSE: 5.2525739669799805, MSE: 27.58953285217285
 ```
 # Build the model function for Keras Tuner
 def build_model(hp):